TirthGandhi18/Coincious-Smart-Expense-Tracker/Contributions.md

 # Project Contribution Breakdown

-As the Tasks were all Collaborative Hence please refere to below
+As the Tasks were all Collaborative Hence please refer below for detailed breakdown and Contributions.

 ---